By providing us with your data, you warrant to us that you are over 16 years of age.

 We may receive data from third parties such as analytics providers such as Google based outside the EU, advertising networks such as Facebook based outside the EU, such as search information providers such as Google based outside the EU, providers of technical, payment and delivery services, such as data brokers or aggregators.

-We may also receive data from publicly available sources such as websites, Company Registries of different countries and the Electoral Register based inside the EU.
+We may also receive data from publicly available sources such as websites, Company Registries of different countries and the Electoral Register based inside or outside the EU.

 4. Marketing communications